topst-development/Documentation/Single Board Computer/G Model/D3-G/Available Applications/Use Cases with the D3-G Board.md

 ```
 and then clear after 4 seconds.

-To stop the script, press Ctrl+C.
+To stop the script, press **[Ctrl+C]**.

-**Note** : GPIO82 and GPIO81 are used for I2C by default on the D3-G board.
+**Note** : GPIO82 and GPIO81 are used for I2C by default on the TOPST D3-G board.
 Make sure the I2C address (0x27) matches your specific LCD module.
-Use i2cdetect -y 3 to scan I2C devices if needed.
+Use **i2cdetect -y 3** to scan I2C devices if needed.

 <br/><br/><br/>

 ## 7.3 SPI
-The D3-G board supports SPI (Serial Peripheral Interface) communication through a 40-pin GPIO header, enabling data exchange between external devices and the board.
+The TOPST D3-G board supports Serial Peripheral Interface (SPI) communication through a 40-pin GPIO header, enabling data exchange between external devices and the board.

 SPI is a synchronous serial communication protocol that enables full-duplex communication - meaning data can be transmitted and received simultaneously.
-It uses four main lines: MOSI (Master Out Slave In), MISO (Master In Slave Out), SCLK (Serial Clock), and CS (Chip Select).
+It uses four main lines: Master Out Slave In (MOSI), Master In Slave Out (MISO), Serial Clock (SCLK), and Chip Select (CS).

 Unlike I2C, which uses shared lines for multiple devices, SPI requires a dedicated CS line for each slave device.
 This one-to-many structure makes SPI fast and straightforward to implement, but it can require more physical wiring when multiple devices are involved.

 <br/><br/><br/>

 ### 7.3.1 Dot Matrix
 8x8 dot matrix display is commonly used for simple text or pattern output in embedded systems.
-On the D3-G board, the dot matrix module can be controlled via SPI using a driver chip such as the MAX7219.
+On the TOPST D3-G board, the dot matrix module can be controlled through SPI using a driver chip such as the MAX7219.

-The MAX7219 handles row and column scanning internally, allowing the microcontroller to control the entire display using only a few SPI signals: MOSI (DIN), SCLK and, CS (LOAD).
+The MAX7219 handles row and column scanning internally, allowing the microcontroller to control the entire display using only a few SPI signals: MOSI (DIN), SCLK, and CS (LOAD).
 Once connected, the display can be controlled using SPI communication through user-defined scripts or libraries.

 #### Step 1.
 Hardware Requirements
 - TOPST D3-G board (x1)